ben-lerch/CCS-3.0/README.md

-# CCS: PacBio Circular Consensus Sequence Analysis
+# CCS: Generate Accurate Consensus Sequences from a Single SMRTbell

 todo